What did we drive?

 The V60 gets serious points when it comes to the ease and comfort of the drive.
 Whilst certainly not the fastest of Estates on the market, the V60 is more than apt for any journey; pulling well and cruising without a second thought on the motorway.

 The V60 is one of those satisfyingly heavy and practical cars; doing a great job of turning the practical wagon of the past into a premium, well thought out car of the present.

 Design and Technology

 The V60 has undergone a few different makeovers over the years, and the newest model takes the boxy practicality of the older models and combines it with sleek styling (I mean look at those headlights) and new technologies to make what is now a classy and hugely desirable vehicle for many.

-The car we drove was an R Design model, meaning that it has the sportier trim and features extras such as special alloys, sports contour seats, a lower sports suspension and high-gloss black trim details.
-For those looking for a bit of extra luxury there is the Inscription model, or for added ground clearance and off-roading capabilities there is the V60 Cross Country.
+The car we drove was an R Design model, meaning that it has a sportier trim and features extras such as special alloys, sports contour seats, a lower sports suspension and high-gloss black trim details.
+For those looking for a bit of extra luxury, there is the Inscription model, or for added ground clearance and off-roading capabilities, there is the V60 Cross Country.

 Space and Practicality

-There are 2 Isofix points on the 2 rear outer seats and for those wanting to tow a caravan or trailer, the V60 will pull between 1600kg and 2000kg depending on which model line you go for.
+There are two Isofix points on the two rear outer seats and for those wanting to tow a caravan or trailer, the V60 will pull between 1600kg and 2000kg depending on which model line you go for.
 The Automatic D3 we were in would have pulled anything up to 1800kg and the D4 will tow up to 200kg.

 The entry-level ‘Momentum’ models do get quite a lot as standard.
 But here are just some of the features you can expect with each model line...